Justin01Wu/others/justin/resume.md

 - Split VCAPS into two applications and 5 modules, setup private maven repo
 - Convert some parts of VCAPS into micro service and moving some into AWS cloud
 - Have the highest production rate on coding, document, tickets with the best quality in the team
-- Coordinated 5 developers on the new cession workflow to meet tough deadline on the wise decisions, which finished about 200 developer tickets in 2 months
+- Coordinated 5 developers on the new cession workflow to meet tough deadline on the wise decisions, which finished about 200 tasks in 2 months
 - Improve YELT performance 20 times faster on large file process while adding Chrome Supporting, Improve permission checking  50 times faster on large program
 - Achieve user friendly UI in the low cost, introducing Angularjs, web component and Font Awesome
 - Integrate with SICS,  KeyCloak, Active Directory, RMS, API gateway, and Exchange server, set up flexible data converting mechanism
-- Seamless integrate angular project into a complicated legacy web page which has about 15k lines of JavaScript code
+- Seamless integrate angular project into a complicated legacy web page which has about 600k JS code
 - Gradually replaced about 350 JSP/JSF pages in VCAPS with angular single page application project
 - Safe way to upgrade the system: gradual progress strategy on refactoring, Refactor leg acy code carefully with excellent skills, Web component approach on complicated web pages, JavaScript name space management
 - Improve software quality a lot by introducing integration testing in low cost, testability design,